“Print the news, sound the alarm, and raise hell.” For 110 years, the Arizona (Daily) Wildcat has been doing just that.

 The Wildcat’s digital reach continues to expand.
 This past year DailyWildcat.com had more than a million unique visitors, nearly half of those on mobile devices.
 With thousands of Facebook, Twitter and mobile app followers, the Wildcat is evolving into a 24/7 newsgathering organization.

-In 2014, about 130 students work at the Wildcat in all areas of operation, from reporting, editing and multimedia to accounting, sales, marketing, graphic design and more.
-Employment is not limited to journalism students, and there are no age or class restrictions.
-The editor is in charge of all editorial content and is responsible for all aspects of newsroom administration, including hiring and discipline.
+In 2015, about 130 students work at the Wildcat in all areas of operation, from reporting, editing and multimedia to accounting, sales, marketing, graphic design and more.
+Employment is not limited to journalism students.
+The editor in chief is in charge of all editorial content and is responsible for all aspects of newsroom administration, including hiring and discipline.

-Based on a successful 2013-2014 sales effort, Wildcat ad revenue for the new fiscal year is budgeted at $950,000.
-Print advertising is still the financial backbone of the paper but this revenue stream will inevitably decline.
+While print advertising is still the financial backbone of the paper, this revenue stream will inevitably decline.
 Sufficiently monetizing its digital media may be the biggest challenge in the Wildcat’s history.
 The Daily Wildcat Innovation in Media fundraising campaign began in 2014 to help support this evolution.

 For more than 100 years, the strength of the Wildcat has come from the students who produce it.
 Their efforts and vision will carry it through this challenge and onward to an exciting future.